kdgregory/log4j-aws-appenders/docs/cloudwatch.md

 ## InvalidSequenceTokenException and Logstream Throttling

-Writing to CloudWatch Logs is a two step process: first you retrieve a sequence token, which identifies the spot to insert new entries, and then you call `PutLogEvents` with this token.
-These are separate API calls, which means that there's a race condition: two processes can get the same sequence token and attempt to write.
-If this happens, only one succeeds; the other receives `InvalidSequenceTokenException`.
+When writing a batch of events to CloudWatch Logs, you must provide a sequence token.
+You get this token from either the response to the previous call to `PutLogEvents`, or by calling `DescribeLogStreams`.
+If possible, you want to avoid the latter, because it's limited to five calls per second.
+However, if you have multiple appenders writing to the same stream, it's the only way to ensure that you get the latest token.

-This can happen in any deployment, but is more likely if large numbers of applications are writing to the same logstream.
-In the case of the appenders library, it is extremely likely if you start multiple writers at the same time, with the same batch delay (ie, with the same logging config).
-Which happens in Hadoop or Spark clusters.
+The original (pre-2.2.2) implementation of the appender would always perform this two step (describe then write) process, because it assumed that another appender might be writing to the same log stream.
+However, if you _did_ give each appender its own stream, this was unnecessary, and could result in throttling, especially when deploying a large cluster.

-As with any batch-level error, the appender will try again.
-There will be no message loss unless the error happens so frequently that the appender consumes its entire message queue (which is extremely unlikely, as any given process is likely to win the race).
-However, prior to release 2.0.1, the appender would report this exception as an error, which was distracting.
+To resolve that problem, the `dedicatedWriter` configuration parameter was introduced in the 2.2.2 release.
+If set to `true`, it tells the appender to retrieve the sequence token from the previous request, rather than describing the stream for each write.

-Since the 2.0.1 release, this exception is handled by retrying the batch after a short delay, without requeueing the messages.
-It does not report an error, although it does track the number of retries and reports that statistic via [JMX](jmx.md).
-This retry process also reduces the likelihood of the exception, as the retry delays will change the times that the appenders attempt to write to CloudWatch (ie, instead of all appenders writing at start + 2000 milliseconds, one will write at start + 2000, another will write at start + 2100, and so on).
+> This parameter defaults to `false` for compatibility with previous releases.
+You should set it to `true` if you can.

-That said, having a large number of writers feeding data to the same logstream is not a good idea, because each stream is limited to 5 writes per second.
-Again, the appenders will retry, so you won't lose log messages, but it would be better to avoid the collisions entirely.
+If you do have multiple writers, however, the two-step process is still necessary.
+And it has the possibility of a race condition: if two appenders write batches at the same time they might both get the same sequence token, but only one of the writes will succeed.
+As with any batch-level error, the appender will try again; there will be no message loss unless the error happens so frequently that the appender fills its message queue (which is extremely unlikely, as any given process is likely to win the race).

-One approach is to use separate logstream names.
-The CloudWatch Logs console allows you to search across all streams within a log group, so there is little benefit to combining logs from multiple processes.
-To make this happen, use a [substitution](substitutions.md) in the stream name.
-For example, `mystream-{pid}` will include the process ID.
-If you have multiple independent runs of your application, `mystream-{startupTimestamp}-{pid}` will order them in the console list.
+In releases prior to 2.0.1, the appender would report this situation as an error, which was distracting.
+Retries are now transparent, unless they happen repeatedly, in which case they'll be reported as a warning using the logging framework's internal logger (again, the batch is retried, so the messages won't be lost).
+Race retries and batches required due to repeated retries are also reported as logger statistics, available via JMX.

-Another alternative, and one that I think is better (albeit more expensive), is to use the Kinesis appender, which feeds a [logging pipeline](https://www.kdgregory.com/index.php?page=aws.loggingPipeline) that ends up in Elasticsearch.
-You can scale each part of that pipeline to match your needs, and attach arbitrary tags to the log entries using [JsonLayout](jsonlayout.md).
+If you do have a large number of writer races, you can either switch to a single stream per appender (preferred), or increase the batch delay so that writes happen less frequently.